 Despite the challenges that come with being a small business owner, teaching your child at an early age how to run their own business can be an educational, valuable, and, yes, lucrative experience for them.
 Encouraging them to start a business at a young age can help them develop the skills, values, and traits they need to be a successful professional as an adult.

-This article will walk you through the benefits of running a business as a child, as well as some fun, small business ideas for kids.
+This article will walk you through the benefits of running a business as a child, as well as some fun, small business ideas.

 Benefits of Running a Business as a Child